mschn/wissl/api.md

       "songs": INT,
       // playtime for all songs in seconds
       "playtime": INT,
+      // time since added in DB in ms
+      "date_added": LONG,
       // true if the server has an artwork for this album "artwork": BOOL
       // will change if artwork changes, use it for cache control